 3. Your boss does not care that you work too hard

 Ok, you have finished your work and you are doing well.
 But you still sit at your desk until late in the evening and take work home with you on a regular basis.
 If you indicate that you are tired, you will be told that you are doing a very good job and your boss is very satisfied with you.
-Hard work is fine, working too hard, however, is a recipe for a burn-out.
+Hard work is fine, working too hard, however, is a recipe for burn-out.
 If employees feel that their boss is not taking them seriously, it can only make the complaints worse.

 4. Your boss does not support you when it comes to salary increases

 This is a bit in the same category as the boss who runs off with someone else’s work.
 Employees want to feel that they are making progress in their careers, the reward for their work is an important part of that.
 If a boss does not use it for that, people do not feel acknowledged.
-Whatever the rewards for good work, a salary increase is the ultimate compensation and satisfaction an employee can get.
+Whatever the rewards for good work, a salary increase is an ultimate compensation and satisfaction an employee can get.

 5. Your boss takes to the wrong people or promotes the wrong ones